jonnii/chinchilla/src/Chinchilla.Serializers.Protobuf/README.md

 ## Protobuf serialization

 Protobuf serialization requires the registration of the generated classes with the registrar.
+This class should be registerred with your DI container as a singleton.
 ````

 var serializers = new MessageSerializers();